 HMRC's vision to digitalise the UK tax system is well underway.
-The transformation started with Making Tax Digital (MTD) for VAT for businesses with taxable turnover above the VAT threshold.
+The transformation started in April 2019 with Making Tax Digital (MTD) for VAT for businesses with taxable turnover above the VAT threshold.

 Page last updated

 The essential elements of MTD are:

 - Businesses and organisations (which includes those with income from property) are required to maintain digital accounting records.
-Maintaining paper records ceases to meet the legal requirements in tax legislation
+Maintaining paper records ceases to meet the requirements of the tax legislation.

-- Businesses and organisations are required to use a functional compatible software product to submit their returns to HMRC.
+- Businesses and organisations are required to use a functional compatible software product to submit updates and returns to HMRC.
 The software uses HMRC’s API (Application Program Interfaces) platform to submit information to HMRC.
-The current HMRC online tax return services are withdrawn for those within the scope of the MTD rules.
+The current HMRC online tax return services for the relevant tax are withdrawn when a business signs up to MTD.

 Timeline for MTD

-- From April 2019: Mandatory for VAT reporting by VAT registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold.
-HMRC has announced a 6 month deferral to the start date for some more complex businesses.
+- From April 2019: MTD for VAT is mandatory for VAT-registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with taxable turnover above the VAT threshold.
+There was a six-month deferral of the start date, to 1 October 2019, for some more complex businesses.